Bad bank loans to Fannie and Freddie not being bought back

 It seems fair that if bad mortgages were sold on the market and seriously damaging the companies that bought the bad finance loans, those loans should be bought back.
-In fact, laws were passed that guaranteed loans had to be bought back by the seller if the loans in question went bad.
+In fact, laws were passed that loans had to be bought back by the seller if the loans in question went bad.
 Freddie Mac and Fannie Mae bought a lot of these mortgages.
 Because both of those companies are seriously in trouble, and the law is on their side, those toxic assets should be getting repurchased.

 No redress of defective assets

 However, the toxic assets are not being repurchased.
 In fact, according to USA Today, more than $11 billion in defective loans were returned by Fannie and Freddie to the institutions that sold them, only for the bank or loan company to refuse to purchase them.
 Of those defective loans, a third have been waiting to be addressed for at least 90 days.
 The backing for mortgage loans also was provided for by the Federal Housing Administration and the Veterans Administration.